How to Prevent Cartilage Pain

 Cartilaginous tissue, more commonly known as “cartilage”, is an elastic tissue whose matrix is responsible for supporting cells known as “chondrocytes”.
-They are really very important in our day to day life, and in many cases, they can hurt or be bothersome.
-Learn how to treat and prevent cartilage pain.
+They’re very important and, in many cases, can hurt or be bothersome.
+Learn how to treat and prevent cartilage pain in this article.

-Cartilage “cushions” the femoral surfaces and cavities, lessening blows or falls when walking or running, and preventing abrasion of the joints.
-They are a support structure that serves to provide mobility.
+Cartilage “cushions” the femoral surfaces and cavities, lessening blows or falls when walking or running and preventing abrasion of the joints.
+In addition, they’re support structures that serve to provide mobility.
 In the human body, there are three types of cartilage:

-- Hyaline cartilage consists of collagen fibrils, and it is the most abundant group, as it is present in the larynx, bronchi, ribs, trachea and joint ends of bones.
-It is nourished by synovial fluid and has few fibers.
+- Hyaline cartilage consists of collagen fibrils.
+It’s the most abundant group, as it’s present in the larynx, bronchi, ribs, trachea and joint ends of bones.
+Also, it’s nourished by synovial fluid and has few fibers.

-- Fibrous cartilage (or fibrocartilage) has a thicker type of collagen, and it is present in the vertebral and articular discs, the meniscus, articular borders, and insertion zones, such as tendons and ligaments.
+- Fibrous cartilage (or fibrocartilage) has a thicker type of collagen.
+In this regard, it’s present in the vertebral and articular discs, the meniscus, articular borders, and insertion zones, such as tendons and ligaments.

-- Elastic cartilage is made up of elastic fibers and is found in the epiglottis, larynx, external ear, the Eustachian tube, and the ear canal.
-It is yellowish, and it makes up the pinna of the ear.
+- Elastic cartilage is made up of elastic fibers and is found in the epiglottis, larynx, external ear, the Eustachian tubes, and the ear canal.
+It’s yellowish and it makes up the pinna of the ear.

 How to prevent cartilage wear

 One of the main consequences of cartilage wear is osteoarthritis, a condition where the tissue that cushions and protects the external bone is lost or reduced.
 In most cases, patients with cartilage problems are adult women.
 Some tips for preventing cartilage deterioration are: